sdbip/agiler/frontend/public/features.md

 # Features

 Prefer Minimal Marketable Features (MMFs).
 An MMF is a value brought to the business.
 It should be *minimal* so that it can be finished quickly.
-It should be *marketable* so that it can be motivated to have value, and prioritised correctly.
+It should be *marketable* so that it can be motivated to have <a onmouseover="showValue(this)" onmouseout="hideValue()">value</a>, and prioritised correctly.

 Of course you don't have to make features minimal as you collect them.
 You will be given the possibility of splitting them later.